 and Android mobile devices provides emergency planning and preparedness

 guidance along with other features.
 Download the Ready Virginia app in

 the App Store and in Google Play for Android.
 In addition to the mobile

 app, the Virginia Department of Emergency Management launched a mobile

-County’s app – it includes emergency information and more.
-Find it online
+Fairfax County’s app – it includes emergency information and more.
+Find

 That’s it for this edition of the Fairfax County Health and Safety Podcast, produced by the Fairfax County, Virginia government.
 Thanks for listening.
 Additional information about health and safety topics and emergency preparedness may be found online at www.fairfaxcounty.gov.
 And remember, if you have a police, fire or medical emergency, call 9-1-1.
 For non-emergency needs, call 703-691-2131.